Running Gift Ideas

 There are some things that just make running better.

 My number one pick in this category is a good pair of running sunglasses.
 Bonus points if they’re photochromic, so they can be used in lots of settings.
 Sunglasses aren’t just for sun!
 They protect your eyes from tree branches on the trail (you don’t want a damaged cornea), from dirt and dust on dirt roads, and from the cold wind in the winter.
 I even use clear lenses at night in the winter.
-I’m partial to Rudy Project, but there are lots of great brands including Julbo, Tifosi, Roka, etc.
+I’m partial to Roka and Rudy Project, but there are lots of great brands including Julbo, Tifosi, Oakley, etc.

 Another idea in the comfort category: waterproof socks.
 These add some significant warmth via wind resistance, as well as keeping water out during those slushy early spring runs.
 You can find them from Goretex, Sealskinz and others.